 With this solid foundation in place (math facts SOLID, flexible brain and "Dang, I'm smart!"), kids sail through their future math lessons.
 Just like they know they can figure out electronics, they KNOW they are good at math.
 This mindset is super powerful.

-During this time you will be delighted to see the surprised excitement your child exhibits upon discovering a
+During this time you will be delighted to see the surprised excitement your child exhibits upon discovering an answer on his/her own.

 What should my child know before starting?